Miami-Dade County Public Schools: 1940s to 1970s

 On the morning of September 7, 1959, 25 African-American students stepped onto the grounds of Orchard Villa Elementary School and Air Base Elementary schools, officially ending segregation within the school system.
 By the end of the academic year, nearly half the schools in the county had been desegregated when parents were given the option of enrolling their children in any school in the district, providing they had the proper transportation.
 Despite this law, many schools in Dade County did not become fully integrated until the late 1960s.

 In 1961 the school system started a "Spanish for Spanish" program.
 With help from the Ford Foundation, the program was modified into a full bilingual education curriculum, with a pilot program at Coral Way Elementary School.
 The program was successful and paved the way for the Bilingual Education Act of 1968.

 Beginning in 1962, Dade County schools began to receive their first influx of Hispanic students, mainly from Cuba.
 This was significant in shaping the school system into what it is today.

+The county school system was desegregated in 1970 under school board chairman G. Holmes Braddock.

 In 1975, school boundaries were created, forcing students to attend the schools located within their respective areas.
 This law allowed for any student to attend the closest school, regardless of race or ethnicity.

 School populations had flourished throughout most of the 1960s and 70s, but in the late 70s, a teacher walk-out forced a sudden drop in school population, ending rampant overcrowding, and forcing the closing of 11 schools.
 The sudden drop didn't last very long, as students who had left the school system for private schools began to return by the mid-1980s.